 Wrigley Mansion Tours

 The Wrigley Mansion is open to the public for guided tours, in which you can learn about the history of William Wrigley, Jr., his wife, and the construction of the mansion and its architectural elements.
 The tour also delves into the mansion's post-Wrigley history and its many owners.
-Consult the Wrigley Mansion website for the tour schedule.
+Reservations for the tour should be booked online, as private events and seasonal closings can affect the schedule.

 What to Expect on a Wrigley Mansion Tour